wqdbuaa/Label-recommendation/README.md

 # Label-recommendation
-Takes Github as data carrier and take automatically recommending integrators and automatically predicting the review result as the study goal.
-This study includes three aspects which are influencing factors, the recommended and predict method, and performance evaluation.
-This repository includes the dataset and code.
+We propose a method to automatically recommend tags for pull requests in GitHub.

 # model

-Use BP neural network for label recommendation and check accuracy.
+Use neural network for label recommendation.

-# scripy
+# crawler

 To get the data from github by api.